- How often are information sessions held?

 - Course material, including books and cases

-For the Professional's MBA, Master of Science in Finance, Cybersecurity Certificate, and Accounting Certificate, tuition is based on a per credit hour basis.
+For the Professional's MBA, Master of Science in Finance, Cybersecurity Certificate, Accounting Certificate, and Master of Accounting, tuition is based on a per credit hour basis.

 What are the benefits of funding your graduate degree through loans?